LeeChoongwon/leechoongwon.github.io/README.md

   search: true
 ```

-### Tags
+### categories

-Tags should be placed between `[]` in your post metadata.
-Seperate each tag with a comma.
-Tags are recommended for posts and portfolio items.
+categories should be placed between `[]` in your post metadata.
+Seperate each tag with a comma. categories are recommended for posts and portfolio items.

 For example: